1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 permalink: building-window-services-in-dotnet
 categories:
   - .NET
 summary: "In preparation for my latest talk on Tactics for Building Background Services in .NET, I've been working on a sample project to demonstrate the concepts.
 It's amazing how much easier it is to build Window Services today than it used to be!"
 excerpt: "In preparation for my latest talk on Tactics for Building Background Services in .NET, I've been working on a sample project to demonstrate the concepts.
 It's amazing how much easier it is to build Window Services today than it used to be!"
 ---

-> This article my entry to C# Advent 2022 and .NET Advent.
+> This article is my entry to C# Advent 2022 and .NET Advent.
 Please visit [C# Advent](https://www.csadvent.christmas/) and [.NET Advent](https://dotnet.christmas) to see all the other great articles!

 In preparation for my latest talk on **Tactics for Building Background Services in .NET**, I've been working on a sample project to demonstrate the concepts.

-Last time I built a major Windows Service, it was during my time as the CTO of [Winsitter](https://www.bretfisher.com/winsitter/).
-Winsitter was a service that would monitor your Windows Server, and notify you in we noticed anything weird happening.
+The last time I built a Windows Service was as the CTO of [Winsitter](https://www.bretfisher.com/winsitter/).
+Winsitter was a service that would monitor your Windows Server and notify you in we noticed anything weird happening.
 It was a lot of fun to work on, and I wish it was still around today.

-> The official Winsitter website went away a long time ago, so I linked to my buddy, Bret Fisher's, article about it.
+> The official Winsitter website went away a long time ago, so I linked to my buddy Bret Fisher's article about it.

-Winsitter worked by utilizing a Windows Service to gather metrics about the server it was running on.
+Winsitter used a Windows Service to gather metrics about the server it was running on.
 We'd communicate these metrics to a service we hosted in Azure, where we'd analyze the data and send notifications to the user.

-Creating a Windows Services was a lot of work back then.
-It was one of those processes that you spent days perfecting, and then NEVER TOUCHED AGAIN.
+Creating Windows Services was a lot of work back then, and it was one of those processes you spent days perfecting, and then NEVER TOUCHED AGAIN.
 It becomes lost knowledge immediately after you're done.

 ## Why do we still care about Window Services?

 You'd imagine that everything today was moving to the cloud, so Windows Services should be a thing of the past?
 Well, not really.
 There are still plenty of reasons to build a Windows Service.

 For most, you might be currently sitting at a Windows machine.
-If you're not, just move on.
-But if you are, that Windows machine has native applications that are running on it.
-Behind the scenes there is a probably an associated Windows Service.
+If you're not, move on.
+But if you are, that Windows machine has native applications.
+Behind the scenes, there is probably an associated Windows Service.

-Windows Services are benefical, as they run in the background and they're automatically managed by Windows.
-You don't have to worry about them crashing, or restarting them.
-They just run.
+Windows Services are beneficial, as they run in the background and they're automatically managed by Windows.
+You don't have to worry about them crashing or restarting them; they just run.

 ## Bootstrapping a Windows Service Project